CreativeInquiry/Embroidery/README.md

 # STUDIO Embroidery Machine

-This repository contains instructions for the use and maintenance of the STUDIO's computerized embroidery machine, a Viking Jade 35.
+This repository contains instructions for the use and maintenance of the STUDIO for Creative Inquiry's computerized embroidery machine, a Husqvarna [Viking Designer Jade 35](http://www.husqvarnaviking.com/en-US/Machines/DESIGNER-JADE-35).
 This document was authored by Tatyana Mustakos (Github: @tatyanade), October 2019.

 ---